TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 You can override the default `data/` directory by setting the environment variable `HORTICULTURE_DATA_DIR` when running scripts or tests.
 An additional `HORTICULTURE_OVERLAY_DIR` may contain files that override or extend those datasets without copying the entire directory.
+Overlay files are merged recursively so nested keys can be customized without redefining the entire structure.

 The datasets are snapshots compiled from public resources.
 They may be outdated or incomplete and should only be used as a starting point for your own research.